 - h.
 Field locate all trees and major vegetation and record location on map.
 Identify tree size and type on map. - i.
 Locate all tunnels and manholes, show floor elevation of tunnels and tunnels coordinates. - j.
 Use Seattle Center monuments, show coordinates. - k.
 A general vicinity map, small scale, shall be included on the finished drawing. - I. Show all existing property lines, right-of-ways, and easements. - C. Products Not Applicable - D. Execution - 1.
-Existing shrubs, trees and lawn areas shall be protected during the progress of the work and under no circumstances will their removal be permitted. - 2.
-Drafting and Layout Standards (See SPU/SDOT Standard Plans.
+Existing shrubs, trees and lawn areas shall be protected during the progress of the work and under no circumstances will their removal, pruning, grubbing or trimming be permitted without the consent and under the supervision of the Seattle Center Landscape Supervisor. - 2.
+Drafting and Layout Standards (See SPU/SDOT Standard Plans).